Parametric amplification of the mechanical vibrations of a suspended nanowire by magnetic coupling to a Bose-Einstein condensate

 \section{Abstract}

-We consider the possibility of parametric amplification of a mechanical vibration mode of a nanowire due to its interaction with a Bose--Einstein condensate (BEC) of ultracold atoms.
-The magneto-mechanical coupling is mediated by the vibrationally modulated magnetic field around the current-carrying nanowire, which can induce atomic transitions between different hyperfine sublevels.
-We theoretically analyze the limitations arising from the fact that the spin inverted atomic medium which feeds the mechanical oscillation has a finite bandwidth in the range of the chemical potential of the condensate.
+We show how the vibrational modes of a nanowire may be coherently manipulated with a Bose--Einstein condensate of ultracold atoms.
+We consider the magneto-mechanical coupling between paramagnetic atoms and a suspended nanowire carrying a dc current.
+Atomic spin flips produce a back-action onto the wire vibrations, which can lead to mechanical mode amplification.
+In contrast to systems considered before, the condensate has a finite energy bandwidth in the range of the chemical potential and we explore the consequences of this on the parametric drive.
+Applying the resolvent method, we determine the threshold coupling and we also find a significant frequency shift of the vibration due to magneto-mechanical dressing.

 There is a tremendous potential in developing new quantum technologies via hybrid quantum systems in which laser controlled atomic and electronically controlled solid-state systems are coupled to make use of the best of the components~\cite{Treutlein2012-arxiv.1210.4151}.
-The prerequisite for useful quantum interfaces is the realization of a coupling strong enough to mediate quantum properties between degrees of freedom of a completely different nature, such as spin, electronic state, translational motion and vibration.
+The prerequisite for useful quantum interfaces is the realization of a coupling strong enough to mediate quantum properties between degrees of freedom of completely different nature, such as spin, electronic state, translational motion, and vibration.
 The mechanical motion of a massive object above molecular weights is particularly challenging to manipulate at the quantum level.
-The prominent example for interfacing motion with a well-controlled degree of freedom is optomechanics~\cite {Aspelmeyer2010-josab.27.00a189} in which the vibrations of an optical element, such as a membrane with a reflection coating, are coupled strongly to a radiation field mode of an optical resonator.
+The prominent example for interfacing motion with a well-controlled degree of freedom is optomechanics~\cite {Aspelmeyer2010-josab.27.00a189} in which the vibrations of an optical element, such as a membrane with a reflection coating, are coupled strongly to a radiation field mode of an optical resonator~\cite{barton2012photothermal}.
+In another recent experiment, coherent dynamics of a mechanical oscillator magnetically coupled to a single electron spin of a nitrogen-vacancy color center in diamond has been observed \cite{hong2012coherent}.